Ahmadreza-SY/TCP-CI/Readme.md

 We used meaningful names for the output files and columns, therefore we only discuss the following files.

 ### Metadata File
-The `metadata.csv` file represents the features available for each individual entity (file or function depending on the used granularity level).
+The `metadata.csv` file represents the features available for each entity (file or function depending on the used granularity level).
 In addition to the metrics provided by Understand's analysis, it includes id, unique name, path, and EntityType columns.
 You can read the description of all Understand metrics in [this link](https://support.scitools.com/t/what-metrics-does-undertand-have/66).
 Here's a sample of ceph's extracted metadata in the file granularity: